tqtuan1201/TTBaseUIKit/README.md

 - Must **build app to see UI**, `SwiftUI ` solved that problem I was thinking about.

-## Meta
+# About

-Truong Quang Tuan – [@website](https://tqtuan1201.github.io/) – (truongquangtuanit@gmail.com)
+Truong Quang Tuan – [website](https://tqtuan1201.github.io/) –  (email: truongquangtuanit@gmail.com)

 Hi, I’m Tuan (short for Quang-Tuan Truong).
-I’m a mobile lead with years of professional experience building applications and leading teams in both large companies and small startups
+I’m a mobile lead with years of professional experience building applications and leading teams in both large companies and small startups.

 Feel free to get in touch if you have suggestions, issues, or anything else.
-You can reach me via email at truongquangtuanit@gmail.com or through my website: https://github.com/tqtuan1201
+You can reach me via email at truongquangtuanit@gmail.com or through my website: https://tqtuan1201.github.io/

-## About my project
+# Meet My Team

+If you have a great idea but don’t know how to start?
+Don't worry, simply click on [Meet My Team](https://tqtuan1201.github.io/posts/job/cv/ourteam/) and we can discuss your project over a cup of coffee'

 We build high quality apps!
 [Get in touch](https://tqtuan1201.github.io/) if you need help with a project.